nephio-project/porch/test/pkgs/gitea-dev/README.md

 # gitea-dev

 ## Description
-Small in memory persistence gitea-dev package
+A small, in memory persistence gitea-dev package